Tom Cotton: Israeli–Palestinian conflict

-In July 2017, Cotton co-sponsored the bipartisan Israel Anti-Boycott Act (S.270), which amended existing federal law that criminalized foreign-led boycotts of U.S. allies, by specifically prohibiting support to foreign governments or organizations imposing a boycott on Israel.
-The proposal generated controversy as some interpreted it as a restriction on activities by private citizens and a potential violation of constitutional rights.
+In July 2017, Cotton co-sponsored the bipartisan Israel Anti-Boycott Act (S.270), which amended existing federal law that criminalized foreign-led boycotts of U.S. allies by specifically prohibiting support for foreign governments or organizations that impose a boycott on Israel.
+The proposal generated controversy, as some interpreted it as a restriction on private citizens' activities and a potential violation of constitutional rights.
 Others viewed it as a clarification of the existing Export Administration Act of 1979 in response to the 2016 United Nations Human Rights Council resolutions that called on corporations to reassess business activities that may impact Palestinian human rights.

 In October 2023, Cotton condemned Hamas's actions during the Gaza war and expressed support for Israel and its right to self-defense.
 He denied that Israel was committing war crimes in the Gaza Strip, saying, "If Hamas uses schools and kindergartens and mosques for military purposes, Israel has every right under the laws of war to strike back."
 He added: "As far as I’m concerned, Israel can bounce the rubble in Gaza.
 Anything that happens in Gaza is the responsibility of Hamas."
 On November 9, 2023, Cotton asked the Department of Justice to investigate whether journalists working for international news outlets "committed federal crimes by supporting Hamas terrorists".

 On February 28, 2024, three days after United States airman Aaron Bushnell self-immolated outside the D.C.
 Israeli Embassy in protest of U.S. support of Israel, Cotton sent a letter to Defense Secretary Lloyd Austin calling Bushnell's death "an act of horrific violence" that was "in support of a terrorist group [Hamas]."
 He went on to ask about internal efforts to address extremism in the military.

 In April 2024, Cotton threatened to cut U.S. funding to the International Criminal Court (ICC), sanction ICC employees, and bar the employees and their families from entering the U.S. if the ICC issues arrest warrants for Benjamin Netanyahu and other Israeli officials.

 After the ICC issued arrest warrants for Netanyahu and Yoav Gallant on November 21, 2024, Cotton called it a "kangaroo court" and the prosecutor, Karim Khan, a "deranged fanatic."
 On Twitter, he called for The Hague to be invaded should Netanyahu be arrested, writing: "Woe to [Khan] and anyone who tries to enforce these outlaw warrants.
 Let me give them all a friendly reminder: the American law on the ICC is known as The Hague Invasion Act for a reason.
 Think about it."